 How will I know there is an emergency?

 If there is an emergency release of a toxic chemical that could affect you and your family there will be an Emergency Alert System (EAS) broadcast on television and radio stations with instructions about what to do.
 The primary originating station for EAS is WUKY-FM 91.3 and the second is WVLK-AM 590.
-Other stations may also pick up the broadcast, but it is advisable to tune in one of these two stations in the event of an emergency.
+Other stations may also pick up the broadcast, but it is advisable to tune in to one of these two stations in the event of an emergency.

 You may also be notified via the Wireless Emergency Alert (WEA) system available on your mobile phone.
-That message will direct you where to find additional emergency response information.
+That message will direct you to where to find additional emergency response information.
 More about local alerting systems is available from Lexington Emergency Management.

-Planning in advance for an emergency is always recommended.
+Advanced planning for an emergency is always recommended.
 Lexington Emergency Management provides resources for emergency planning and instructions on how to make a home, office and/or vehicle emergency kit.